Skip to main content

 • Do you know this product is hard to find but now see it is readily available?

 These are just a few examples of what to look for.
-The above examples are more along the lines of consumer-related knock-offs.
-The identification and prevention of false government-related counterfeiting is more complex and generally happens over time by law enforcement through close monitoring.
+The above examples may help you spot consumer-related knockoffs.
+Identifying and preventing the crime of counterfeiting is more complex.
+It's more likely to happen over time by law enforcement through close monitoring.
+For more information, consider visiting either of the following websites sponsored by the federal government:

 Charged With Counterfeiting Crimes?
 Reach Out to a Criminal Defense Attorney

-Counterfeit charges and other federal criminal prosecutions are notoriously difficult to fight.
+Counterfeit charges and other federal criminal prosecutions can be difficult to fight.
 If you've been charged with counterfeiting, you'll need the assistance of a qualified lawyer to prepare the best possible defense or help you broker a reasonable plea deal.
 Contact a local criminal defense attorney today.

 Was this helpful?